wang-xiaoliang/wang-xiaoliang.github.io/_pages/research.md

 tablets and laptop computers to execute some intermediate and time critical procedures, such as inference stage in machine learning algorithm.
 But on the other side, remote cloud computing data centers are still indispensable for undertaking some computation intensive tasks and long-term object oriented data analysis.
-With the concern of restricted computational capabilities provided by Edge nodes, those data intensive computation, such as training, need to be performed in aggregated cloud data center relying on its powerful computing server.
+With the concern of restricted computational capabilities provided by Edge nodes, those data intensive computation, such as training procedure of machine learning, need to be performed in aggregated cloud data center relying on its powerful computing server.
 The cloud center could also provide extensive data storage and web service for people to access the machining information.
 In such a way, machinary could be maintained with high performance through real time automation control and manufacturing procedure monitoring.</font></p></div>